consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

 New cross-net messages from a subnet are sent by sending a message to the `SendCross()`, `Fund()`, or `Release()` functions of the `SCA` of the corresponding subnet. `SendCross()` sends an arbitrary message specified as an argument to the subnet in `Destination`; while `Fund()` initiates a top-down message to a child subnet with an amount of native tokens to the source's address in the subnet; and `Release()` sends and amount of native tokens to the source's address in the parent.
 When any of these messages is received, the `SCA` evaluates if it is a top-down or a bottom-up message, and routes it correspondingly (by notifying the children or including the message in a checkpoint, respectively).

 ### Cross-message pool
 Nodes in subnets have two types of message pools: an internal pool to track unverified messages originating in and targeting the current subnet, and a `CrossMsgPool` that listens to unverified cross-msgs directed at (or traversing) the subnet.
-In order for cross-msgs to be verified and executied, they need to be run through the consensus algorithm of the subnet and included in a valid subnet block.
+In order for cross-msgs to be verified and executed, they need to be run through the consensus algorithm of the subnet and included in a valid subnet block.

-Full-nodes in subnets are required to be full-nodes of their parent in order to listen to events in their parent's `SCA` and their own subnet actor.
-The `CrossMsgPool` listents to the `SCA` and collects any new cross-net messages appearing the `SCA`.
+Full nodes in subnets are required to be full nodes of their parent in order to listen to events in their parent's `SCA` and their own subnet actor.
+The `CrossMsgPool` listents to the `SCA` and collects any new cross-net messages appearing at the `SCA`.
 Whenever the subnet's parent`SCA` receives a new top-down message or collects a new bottom-up `CrossMsgMeta` from a child checkpoint, the `CrossMsgPool` is conveniently notified.
 Top-down messages can be proposed to and applied directly in the subnet.
 For bottom-up messages, the cross-msg pool only has the CID of the `CrossMsgMeta` that points to the cross-msgs to be applied and, therefore, needs to make a request to the [Subnet Content Resolution Protocol](#Subnet-Content-Resolution-Protocol "Subnet Content Resolution Protocol") to retrieve the raw messages, so they can be proposed and applied in the subnet.

-Blocks in subnets include both, messages originated within the subnet, and cross-msgs targeting (or traversing) the subnet.
-Both types can be differentiated by looking at the `From` and `To` of the messages: cross-net messages include `hierarchical address` (with subnet information) in both fields, while plain subnet messages include raw addresses in these fields.
+Blocks in subnets include both messages originating within the subnet and cross-msgs targeting (or traversing) the subnet.
+Both types can be differentiated by looking at the `From` and `To` of the messages: cross-net messages include a `hierarchical address` (with subnet information) in both fields, while plain subnet messages include raw addresses in these fields.
 When a new block including top-down cross-msgs is verified in the subnet consensus, the cross-msgs are committed, and every node receiving the new block executes the cross-msgs to trigger the corresponding state changes and fund exchanges in the subnet.

 ### Cross-message execution
 Cross-msgs in a block are implicitly executed by calling the `ApplyMsg()` of the subnet's `SCA` from the `SystemActor`.
 In the execution of a new block, the `TipSetExecutor` checks if the message to be applied is a plain subnet message or a cross-net message.
 If it is a cross-net message it tailors a new message to the `SCA` calling `ApplyMsg()` and including the cross-net message to be executed as a parameters.
 This new message is apply implicitly in the node with `ApplyImplicitMsg()` (see how messages to the `CronActor` and rewards are executed in the Filecoin spec).